getsentry/sentry-docs/src/collections/_documentation/error-reporting/configuration/filtering.md

 {% include components/platform_content.html content_dir='before-send-hint' %}

+This is useful to stop error spam.
+If you are getting thousands of errors that should really just be one error, you can set a custom fingerprint for that error to group them together.
+Then you can snooze/ignore that one issue.

 ### Before Breadcrumb

 Similar to `before-send` hints are also supported in `before-breadcrumb`.
 This is particularly useful when